melvinzhang/garden/content/posts/blockchain_mining.md

 * the faster can perform each try, the more likely you are to find the hash

 use the online sha256 calculator, https://tinyurl.com/sha256calc
-* 000:hello:nounce
+* 000:hello:nonce
-* nounce=b gives 0 for the first 4 bits of the hash, last three digits are 469
+* nonce=b gives 0 for the first 4 bits of the hash, last three digits are 469
-* 469:world:nounce
+* 469:world:nonce

 https://guggero.github.io/blockchain-demo/